Finding legal help

-Pro bono assistance is legal advice and representation provided voluntarily, and often free of charge, generally for those unable to pay and who are ineligible for legal aid.
-Organisations which provide pro bono legal help include:
+Pro bono legal help is voluntary advice and representation.
+It is often free of charge for those unable to pay and who are ineligible for legal aid.
+Organisations which provide this include:

-- LawWorks (the solicitors’ pro bono organisation), which connects people in need of legal advice and assistance with the skills and expertise of pro bono lawyers
+- LawWorks, the solicitors’ pro bono organisation.
+It connects people in need of legal advice and assistance with the skills and expertise of lawyers.

-- The Free Representation Unit, which works with about 200 referral agencies to offer pro bono legal services in employment, social security and some criminal injury compensation cases
+- The Free Representation Unit, which offers free legal services in employment, social security and some criminal injury compensation cases.

 University law clinics

-Some universities provide free legal advice through law clinics.
-See, for example:
+Some universities provide free legal advice through law clinics, such as: